Jibinxavier/restful-cyclomatic/README.md

 The manager will assign woker will assign the work to someone else if the result wasnt returned within a threshold.

 -  This is pattern is advantageous when the manager is not able to predict how long will a node take to complete a task and assign task accordingly. <sup>1</sup>
-- It also away achieving load balancing
+- It also away to achieve load balancing
 - In this experiment however work stealing was not slower than work push and master slave.
-This is probably because of the latency in communicating.
+This is due to the latency in communicating.
 The server has to respond to request for tasks and also results.
 Therefore, the communication can get queued up.

 #### Work Pushing (WP)
 Here the master pushes all the work to the client's queue.
 The worker then takes one by one, computes and sends the result back.

-- Work pushing seems to be the best-performing.
+- From the graph WP seems to be the best-performing.
 This is due to less congestion at the server, as the tasks are pushed to the workers queue.
 Rather than workers asking which in turn creates a lot more traffic.

 #### Master Slave (MS)